jpritikin/coach/content/docs/me/meditation/breathing.md

 on breathing then feel free to take 1-5 quick deep breaths and then return to the protocol.

-Don't time the duration of inhales or exhales.
+Avoid timing the duration of inhales or exhales.
 Watching the clock or counting seconds ⏲️ can distract from the feeling of calm.
 It is obvious that a quick inhale is of shorter duration than a long exhale; rough approximation of the relative durations is adequate precision.
 Try to extend the length of time that you remain calm as air hunger increases, but resume breathing immediately before the sense of calm flips into anxiety.